Answers to questions on testing students for COVID-19

 Q: What if my roommate tests positive for COVID?

-A: If your roommate or any close contact is a probable or confirmed case, you will need to quarantine for 14 days.
-You cannot test out of quarantine.
+A: If your roommate or any close contact is a probable or confirmed case, you will need to schedule a test 3 -5 days after exposure and stay away from others until getting your results.
+If your results are negative, you will not need to quarantine.

 Q: If my isolation time is complete, do I need to get a negative test to get out of isolation or return to class?